mrakgr/The-Spiral-Language/readme.md

 inl main () : () = join test_string()
 ```

 `scheme` has the type `pu string`, and `x` is obviously a string.
 Here is the output.
 These will be on the large side.
 The point of these is not to do an in depth study of them, but merely to get a sense of the kind of code Spiral produces.
-You can easily see with a cursory examination - are inadvertent heap allocations occuring in this code.
-Are all those pickler combinator abstraction costing us at runtime or is the resulting code the same as if were handwritten in C style?
-Thankfully it is the later.
+You can easily see with a cursory examination - are inadvertent heap allocations occurring in this code.
+Are all those pickler combinator abstractions costing us at runtime or is the resulting code the same as if were handwritten in C style?
+Thankfully it is the latter.

 ```fs
 type Mut0 = {mutable l0 : int32}